The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Stellar spectrum and parameters

 \section{Stellar spectrum and parameters}

-\FloatBarrier In order to estimate the contribution of the stellar photosphere to our observed signals, we perform model atmosphere fitting to observed optical photometry of HD~142527, keeping the effective temperature $T_\star=\qty{6500}{\kelvin}$ as derived by \citet{fairlambSpectroscopicSurveyHerbig2015} from X-shooter spectroscopy, and using their spectroscopically derived surface gravity of $\log g=3.93$ as an initial value.
-We calculate synthetic photometry from a reddened \texttt{PHOENIX} model spectrum by \citet{hauschildtNewEraModelGrid2025} with the corresponding parameters, adopting solar composition.
-We then tune the apparent stellar diameter $\theta$ and extinction value $A_\text{V}$, and calculate updated synthetic photometry until the best fit to the observed photometry is reached through $\chi^2$ minimisation, keeping $T_\star$ and $\log g$ fixed.
+\FloatBarrier To estimate the contribution of the stellar photosphere to our observed signals, we perform model atmosphere fitting to optical photometry of HD~142527.
+We use the effective temperature $T_\star=\qty{6500}{\kelvin}$ derived by \citet{Fairlamb2015}, from X-shooter spectroscopy, and use their spectroscopically derived surface gravity of $\log g=3.93$ as an initial value.
+We calculate synthetic photometry from a reddened \texttt{PHOENIX} model spectrum by \citet{Hauschildt2025}, with the corresponding parameters adopting solar composition.
+Then, we tune the apparent stellar diameter $\theta$ and the \textit{V}-band extinction $A_\text{V}$, calculating synthetic photometry until reaching the best photometry fit through $\chi^2$ minimisation, while keeping $T_\star$ and $\log g$ fixed.
 Adopting the GAIA distance, we then obtain an estimate of the stellar radius and luminosity.
-We compare these values to pre-main-sequence, evolutionary tracks by \citet{choiMesaIsochronesStellar2016} to obtain an estimate of the stellar mass and age.
-From the stellar radius and mass estimate, we obtain an updated estimate of the surface gravity, and we iteratively repeat the procedure using a \texttt{PHOENIX} model spectrum with the updated $\log g$ value.
-We ultimately obtain a best-fit, reddened model atmosphere spectrum and a set of stellar parameters that are mutually consistent.
+We compare these values to \ac{pms}, evolutionary tracks by \citet{Choi2016} to obtain an estimate of the stellar mass and age.
+From the stellar radius and mass estimate, we retrieve an updated estimate of the surface gravity, and iteratively repeat the procedure using a \texttt{PHOENIX} model spectrum with the new $\log g$ value.
+Ultimately, we achieve a best-fit, reddened model atmosphere spectrum, and a set of stellar parameters that are mutually consistent.
 The procedure is described in detail below.